 Development costs are carried at cost less accumulated amortisation and accumulated impairment losses.
 This intangible asset has been assessed as having a finite life and is amortised using the straight line method over a period of 3 years.
-The amortisation has been recognised in the consolidated statement of comprehensive income in the line item "administrative expenses".
+The amortisation has been recognised in the consolidated statement of comprehensive income in the line item "administrative expense" in Note 4 (b).
 If an impairment indication arises, the recoverable amount is estimated and an impairment loss is recognised to the extent that the recoverable amount is lower than the carrying amount.